kracr/owl2bench/Experiments/README.md

 ---------------------------------------------

 **Table 3** in the paper reports the size of generated axioms.
 Note that the size of ABox and TBox axioms are given separately in the table.
-While when you execute the code, the line on the output console 'Total Logical Axiom Count=50485' is the combined TBox + ABox axiom count.
+While on executing the code, the line on the output console 'Total Logical Axiom Count=50485' is the combined TBox + ABox axiom count.

-The datasets generated (mentioned-above) using OWL2Bench was then used to evaluate the performance of:
+The datasets generated (mentioned-above) using OWL2Bench were then used to evaluate the performance of:

 1. Six ontology reasoners (ELK, HermiT, JFact, Openllet, Pellet, Konclude) with respect to the time taken for performing three major reasoning tasks, namely, **consistency checking**, **classification**, and **realisation** (**Table 4 and 5** in the paper).